 The process of fighting a DWI can indeed be complicated.
-The legal limit for intoxication in the state of Maryland is 0.08%, a level that can be met with as few as two drinks.
+The legal limit for intoxication in the state of Maryland is 0.08%, a level that can potentially be met with very few drinks.
 Your license may be immediately suspended, providing you a ten-day window in which you or your attorney must request a hearing with the Maryland Office of Administrative Hearings to be granted temporary driving privileges.
 If you do not submit this request, your driving privileges could be suspended until your trial.
 Pursuant to Maryland’s Implied Consent Law, if you are pulled over on suspicion of Driving While Intoxicated and do not submit to a breathalyzer test, your license can be confiscated automatically for 120 days.

 Pre-trial sanctions in Maryland are serious, but a conviction can also levy severe consequences.
 A conviction on a first offense of DUI or DWI Per Se can be punished by a fine of up to $1,000 and up to a year in prison.
 DWI, a lesser offense, carries a maximum penalty of a $500 fine and 60 days in prison.
-Driving While Intoxicated has a slightly lower BAC standard of 0.07% versus 0.08% or higher for DUI.
+Driving While Impaired has a slightly lower BAC standard of 0.07% versus 0.08% or higher for DUI.
 For both classifications, fines and jail time increase with a repeated offense.
-The level of legal intoxication is lower for minor drivers, at 0.02%, and commercial vehicle operators, at 0.04%.
+The permissible level of legal intoxication is lower for minor drivers, at 0.02%, and commercial vehicle operators, at 0.04%.

 If you have been pulled over and charged with drunk driving, be it DWI or any other criminal violation, our attorneys have experience representing their clients and obtaining positive results in their cases.
 We will be able to help you at trial, and we will also make sure that you are as prepared as possible throughout the course of your journey through the judicial system.
 We understand that the system can be confusing for you, especially if this is your first experience with the law.
 We want to make sure that you are as comfortable with the process and as knowledgable about our strategy as you can possibly be.
 We will explain the fine points of the laws you are accused of violating as well as the specific charge the state has levied against you.
 Call a Maryland DUI attorney in our office today for more information regarding your case.

 Our attorneys have handled cases in this area of law and, just as importantly, in the courtrooms where your case will ultimately go to trial if it reaches that stage.
-They understand what the state needs to prove before they can convict, and they are familiar with strategies to use to poke holes in the state’s evidence.
+We will be able to look ahead and foresee any obstacles or issues that might arise.
+We understand what the state needs to prove before they can convict, and we are familiar with strategies to use to poke holes in the state’s evidence.
 We know the judges who might hear your case and what they look for in these trials.
-We will be able to look ahead and foresee any obstacles that might come in your way or issues that might arise.
-If you need help handling your defense against a DWI charge in the state of Maryland, allow Ed Tayter and the attorneys with our firm to work for you.
+If you need help handling your defense against a DWI charge in the state of Maryland, allow Ed Tayter and the MD DWI attorneys with our firm to work for you.
 Call us today for a free consultation.